09 Nov Global Cybercrime Damages Predicted To Reach $6 Trillion Annually By 2021

 Gartner forecasts that more than half a billion wearable devices will be sold worldwide in 2021, up from roughly 310 million in 2017.
 Wearables includes smartwatches, head-mounted displays, body-worn cameras, Bluetooth headsets, and fitness monitors.

-Despite promises from biometrics developers of a future with no more passwords — which may in fact come to pass at one point in the far out future — a 2017 report finds that the world will need to cyber protect 300 billion passwords globally by 2020.
+Despite promises from biometrics developers of a future with no more passwords — which may in fact come to pass at one point in the far out future — a 2017 report found that the world will need to cyber protect 300 billion passwords globally by 2020.

 The far corners of the Deep Web — known as the Dark Web — is intentionally hidden and used to conceal and promote heinous criminal activities.
 Some estimates put the size of the Deep Web (which is not indexed or accessible by search engines) at as much as 5,000 times larger than the surface web, and growing at a rate that defies quantification, according to one report.